2025–26 Minnesota Timberwolves season

-The 2025–26 Minnesota Timberwolves season is the 37th season for the franchise in the National Basketball Association (NBA).
+The 2025–26 Minnesota Timberwolves season was the 37th season for the franchise in the National Basketball Association (NBA).
 The season also marked the first under the ownership of Marc Lore and former Major League Baseball player Alex Rodriguez, following ownership disputes involving former owner Glen Taylor.
 The NBA unanimously approved the ownership transfer on June 24, 2025.

+On April 7, 2026, the Timberwolves clinched the playoffs for the fifth consecutive season following their win against the Indiana Pacers.
+They finished the season 49–33 for the second straight time.
+Being the sixth seed in the playoffs, they faced the third seed Denver Nuggets in the first round; despite losing Anthony Edwards and Donte DiVincenzo to injuries, they ended up upsetting the Nuggets in six games.
+However, their season came into an end when they were eliminated in the conference semifinals by the San Antonio Spurs in six games.